-Traditional Individual Retirement Account (IRA) Required Minimum Distribution Scheduled Payment Election
+Individual Retirement Account (IRA) Scheduled Payment Election

-The term IRA will be used below to mean Traditional IRA unless otherwise specified.
-This form may be used to establish a scheduled payment election that will meet or exceed your required minimum distribution (RMD).
+The term IRA will be used below to mean Traditional IRA and Roth IRA, unless otherwise specified.
+This form may only be used by the IRA owner to request scheduled payments other than substantially equal periodic payments or required minimum distributions.
 Refer to the attached Withholding Instructions for additional withholding information.